seb-tourneux/gbcam-hdr-utils/README.md

 #### Nice to have
 - [ ] pictures previews
+- [ ] input filenames and nb of files
 - [ ] save config (last opened tab, paths for each step, settings)

 ### Code